Library Match

 End test_inster.

 The style employed in the definition of inster can seem very counterintuitive to functional programmers.
 Usually, functional programs accumulate state changes in explicit arguments to recursive functions.
 In Ltac, the state of the current subgoal is always implicit.
-Nonetheless, in contrast to general imperative programming, it is easy to undo any changes to this state, and indeed such "undoing" happens automatically at failures within matches.
+Nonetheless, recalling the discussion at the end of the last section, in contrast to general imperative programming, it is easy to undo any changes to this state, and indeed such "undoing" happens automatically at failures within matches.
 In this way, Ltac programming is similar to programming in Haskell with a stateful failure monad that supports a composition operator along the lines of the first tactical.

 Functional programming purists may react indignantly to the suggestion of programming this way.
 Nonetheless, as with other kinds of "monadic programming," many problems are much simpler to solve with Ltac than they would be with explicit, pure proof manipulation in ML or Haskell.
 To demonstrate, we will write a basic simplification procedure for logical implications.